shayko18/CarND-Traffic-Sign-Classifier-Project/writeup.md

 Here are the results of the prediction:

-	(4)  Speed limit (70km/h)                  --> predict: Speed limit (20km/h)     (Error)
+	(4)  Speed limit (70km/h)                  --> predict (X): Speed limit (20km/h)
-	(9)  No Passing                            --> predict: No Passing (11) Right-of-way at the next intersection --> predict: Right-of-way at the next intersection (12) Priority road                         --> predict: Priority road (14) Stop                                  --> predict: Stop
+	(9)  No Passing                            --> predict (V): No Passing (11) Right-of-way at the next intersection --> predict (X): Beware of ice/snow
+	(12) Priority road                         --> predict (V): Priority road (14) Stop                                  --> predict (V): Stop
-	(32) End of all speed and passing limits   --> predict: End of all speed and passing limits
+	(32) End of all speed and passing limits   --> predict (V): End of all speed and passing limits

-The model was able to correctly guess 5 of the 6 traffic signs, which gives an accuracy of 83.33%.
-This is less than the accuracy on the test set of ~94%.
-The Error happened on the first sign.
+The model was able to correctly guess 4 of the 6 traffic signs, which gives an accuracy of 66.67%.
+This is less than the accuracy on the test set of ~93%.
+The Error happened on the 1st and 3ed signs.
+Let's see what is the probability to get 2/6 errors if we assume the error probability for each sign is the same and equal to (1-0.93).
+This assumption is not accurate as we saw in the miss detect probabilities:
+Pr(2/6 err) = 15 * 0.93^4 * 0.07^2 = 5.5%

 ####3.
 Model Certainty - Softmax Probabilities

 The code for making predictions on my final model is also located in the 12th cell of the Ipython notebook.

-5 out of 6 images I selected were predicted correctly:
+4 out of 6 images I selected were predicted correctly:

- - Four prediction were very good (>99.9% likleyhood)
+ - Two predictions were very good and correct: The second most likely was very unlikely: <1e-9
- - One prediction with 99.4% likleyhood (the "stop" sign, 5th picture)
+ - Two prediction was good and correct: The second most likely has a likelyhood of about 1e-3 or 1e-4
+ - Two errors (the "Speed limit (70km/h)" sign, 1st picture and "Right-of-way at the next intersection", 3ed picture).
- - One error (the "Speed limit (70km/h) " sign, 5th picture).
-As we will see shortly the 2ed most likley option was the rigth answer with 4.8% probability.
+	 - As we will see shortly in both of them the 2ed most likely option was the right answer.
+	 - We will also see that the signs that were wrongly predicted as the correct signs ("Speed limit (20km/h)" and "Beware of ice/snow") have a high false alarm probability, which means they are likely as wrong estimations.
+We could go one step further and calculate the false alarm for each class as a function of the "input" sign.
+	 - We can see that the sign "Right-of-way at the next intersection" has relatively high miss rate (11%), so it is more likely than others to be wrongly predicted.

-Also here (like I explained before) we can use or not use the a-priori probabilty of the signs.
+Also here (like I explained before) we can use or not use the a-priori probability of the signs.
 As before, I used this probability.

-Here are the results for the 6 images we looked on:
+Here are the results for the 6 images we looked on.
+For each input sign I also printed its miss detect (MD) probability.
+For each estimation I also printed the false alarm (FA) probability (on top of its likely probability)

-Softmax For Speed limit (70km/h):
+   Softmax For Sign: Speed limit (70km/h) ;   Global MD Pr=0.06

-      Sign=Speed limit (20km/h)                                 with Pr=9.52e-01
+      Sign=Speed limit (20km/h)                                 with Pr=1.00e+00 ;   Global FA Pr=0.43
-      Sign=Speed limit (70km/h)                                 with Pr=4.78e-02
+      Sign=Speed limit (70km/h)                                 with Pr=3.48e-04 ;   Global FA Pr=0.03
-      Sign=Road narrows on the right                            with Pr=5.19e-06 Sign=Keep left                                            with Pr=4.49e-06
-      Sign=Traffic signals                                      with Pr=3.29e-06
+      Sign=Traffic signals                                      with Pr=7.05e-07 ;   Global FA Pr=0.13
+      Sign=Speed limit (30km/h)                                 with Pr=1.18e-08 ;   Global FA Pr=0.04
+      Sign=Go straight or left                                  with Pr=4.75e-09 ;   Global FA Pr=0.19

 	Here we got the error.
 We see that most of the most likely options has circles in them, and the sign itself is round.
 The number 20 is similar to 70 (regarding the shape of them), so it is logical to imagine that that kind of error could happen.
-The right sign was 2ed most likley here.
+The right sign was 2ed most likely here.
+We also see that "Speed limit (20km/h)" has a high FA probability

-Softmax For No Passing:
+   Softmax For Sign: No passing ;   Global MD Pr=0.03

-      Sign=No passing                                           with Pr=1.00e+00
+      Sign=No passing                                           with Pr=1.00e+00 ;   Global FA Pr=0.03
+      Sign=Vehicles over 3.5 metric tons prohibited             with Pr=1.40e-10 ;   Global FA Pr=0.06
+      Sign=No vehicles                                          with Pr=5.19e-17 ;   Global FA Pr=0.08
+      Sign=No passing for vehicles over 3.5 metric tons         with Pr=3.66e-17 ;   Global FA Pr=0.00
-      Sign=End of no passing                                    with Pr=2.85e-06
+      Sign=End of no passing                                    with Pr=8.30e-18 ;   Global FA Pr=0.06
-      Sign=Stop                                                 with Pr=2.37e-09
-      Sign=End of all speed and passing limits                  with Pr=8.05e-10 Sign=No entry                                             with Pr=1.44e-11

-	We see that "End of no passing" is very unlikely, but still the 2ed most likley.
-This is logical because this sign looks very much like the original sign (especially on grey sacle). we see that all the signs are round signs, like we would expect.
+	We see that the miss detect for this sign is low (0.03).
+We also see that all the top five options are very similar to the "No passing" sign (especially on grey sacle).
+We see that all the signs are round signs, like we would expect.

-Softmax Right-of-way at the next intersection:
+   Softmax For Sign: Right-of-way at the next intersection ;   Global MD Pr=0.11

+      Sign=Beware of ice/snow                                   with Pr=9.99e-01 ;   Global FA Pr=0.33
-      Sign=Right-of-way at the next intersection                with Pr=1.00e+00 Sign=Beware of ice/snow                                   with Pr=7.36e-07
+      Sign=Right-of-way at the next intersection                with Pr=1.39e-03 ;   Global FA Pr=0.03
-      Sign=Children crossing                                    with Pr=1.95e-11
-      Sign=Double curve                                         with Pr=1.38e-11
-      Sign=Slippery road                                        with Pr=5.21e-14
+      Sign=Slippery road                                        with Pr=2.45e-08 ;   Global FA Pr=0.24
+      Sign=Wild animals crossing                                with Pr=6.06e-09 ;   Global FA Pr=0.04
+      Sign=Dangerous curve to the right                         with Pr=1.47e-09 ;   Global FA Pr=0.29

-	We see that all the signs are warning sign: triangle signs, like we would expect
+	We see that the "input" sign has a high miss detect probability (11%) and also that the sign that we estimated has high false alarm probability (33%).
+The correct sign is in the second place.
+We see that all the signs are warning sign: triangle signs, like we would expect.

-Softmax For Priority road:
+   Softmax For Sign: Priority road ;   Global MD Pr=0.03

-      Sign=Priority road                                        with Pr=1.00e+00
+      Sign=Priority road                                        with Pr=1.00e+00 ;   Global FA Pr=0.02
-      Sign=Roundabout mandatory                                 with Pr=2.96e-07
+      Sign=Roundabout mandatory                                 with Pr=9.69e-12 ;   Global FA Pr=0.19
-      Sign=End of no passing by vehicles over 3.5 metric tons   with Pr=7.49e-08 Sign=Right-of-way at the next intersection                with Pr=5.27e-09 Sign=End of no passing                                    with Pr=6.04e-10
+      Sign=Keep right                                           with Pr=1.84e-17 ;   Global FA Pr=0.03
+      Sign=Speed limit (50km/h)                                 with Pr=3.37e-20 ;   Global FA Pr=0.02
+      Sign=Speed limit (100km/h)                                with Pr=1.16e-21 ;   Global FA Pr=0.04

 	"Priority road" has a special shape (diamond shape) that is closer to round than to triangle, we see that is the top 5 there are round signs.
 We can also see that both "Priority road" and "Roundabout mandatory" has an inner shape that is the same as the outer shape. like diamond inside a diamond, or a circle (three arrows that are almost like a circle) inside a circle.

-Softmax For Stop:
+   Softmax For Sign: Stop ;   Global MD Pr=0.03

-      Sign=Stop                                                 with Pr=9.94e-01
+      Sign=Stop                                                 with Pr=9.99e-01 ;   Global FA Pr=0.05
-      Sign=Speed limit (70km/h)                                 with Pr=5.70e-03
-      Sign=Speed limit (20km/h)                                 with Pr=1.92e-04
+      Sign=Speed limit (60km/h)                                 with Pr=1.09e-03 ;   Global FA Pr=0.13
-      Sign=Speed limit (30km/h)                                 with Pr=7.78e-06
+      Sign=Speed limit (120km/h)                                with Pr=3.24e-05 ;   Global FA Pr=0.10
-      Sign=Keep left                                            with Pr=1.79e-06
+      Sign=End of all speed and passing limits                  with Pr=1.46e-05 ;   Global FA Pr=0.34
+      Sign=Priority road                                        with Pr=1.58e-06 ;   Global FA Pr=0.02

 	This was the a little more difficult prediction.
 The shape (octagon) is close to being round, so round signs were selected

-Softmax For End of all speed and passing limits:
+   Softmax For Sign: End of all speed and passing limits ;   Global MD Pr=0.05

-      Sign=End of all speed and passing limits                  with Pr=1.00e+00 Sign=End of speed limit (80km/h)                          with Pr=2.70e-04
+      Sign=End of all speed and passing limits                  with Pr=1.00e+00 ;   Global FA Pr=0.34
+      Sign=End of no passing                                    with Pr=1.61e-04 ;   Global FA Pr=0.06
-      Sign=End of no passing                                    with Pr=1.39e-05
+      Sign=End of no passing by vehicles over 3.5 metric tons   with Pr=7.04e-05 ;   Global FA Pr=0.04
-      Sign=Children crossing                                    with Pr=2.67e-06
-      Sign=Speed limit (30km/h)                                 with Pr=7.97e-07
+      Sign=End of speed limit (80km/h)                          with Pr=1.38e-05 ;   Global FA Pr=0.05
+      Sign=Roundabout mandatory                                 with Pr=6.56e-07 ;   Global FA Pr=0.19

 	We see that this sign has the diagonal lines like the sign "End of no passing".
 We expected this.
-In other runs the other signs with diagonal line were in the top 5 likeliest signs here.
+We expect signs with diagonal line were in the top 5 likeliest signs here.

 ###Visualize the Neural Network's State with Test Images
-We plotted the visual output after the first two satges of the "Speed limit (70km/h)" sign.
-We can see nicly after the first stage clear characteristics, mainly edges in the image, for example the circle and the "70" edges.
+We plotted the visual output after the first two stages of the "Speed limit (70km/h)" sign.
+We can see nicely after the first stage clear characteristics, mainly edges in the image, for example the circle and the "70" edges.
 From the 2ed stage it is more difficult to see something clear. we would expect to see some higher level features.

 Here is what we got in the 1st stage:

-![alt text][image6]
+![alt text][image7]

 Here is what we got in the 2st stage:

-![alt text][image7]
+![alt text][image8]